 Focusing centrally on two comedies, two tragedies and two history plays, the one-week summer school will combine close textual analysis with an exploration of the wider context of Shakespeare's work.
 The central texts are likely to be: A Midsummer Night's Dream, The Winter's Tale, Hamlet, King Lear, Richard III, Henry IV Part I.

 YEAR TWO

-Section 4: Criticism: history, theory and practice II
+Section 4: Approaches to Language and Literature II